justimepassnow/Microdrive/README.md

    * *(**Windows Users:** If `pyocd` fails to detect your probe later, Windows likely installed the wrong default driver.
 Download the free [Zadig tool](https://zadig.akeo.ie/), select "Picoprobe CMSIS-DAP" from the dropdown, and replace the driver with **WinUSB**).*

 **Step 4: Open and Flash!**
-1. Clone this repository and open the `MicroDrive` folder in VS Code.
+1. Clone this repository and open the `Microdrive` folder in VS Code.
 2. Click the PlatformIO **Upload** button (the small `→` arrow at the bottom of the screen).
 PlatformIO will automatically compile the code and trigger `pyocd` to flash it onto the MM32G0001!

 ### 2. Setting Up the Master MCU (Drivers)